 What Liquids Can It Handle

-Salt water may harm the copper valve over time, but any other liquid that flows properly should be compatible just so long as it is not known to affect copper also.
+Salt water may harm the copper valve on the Super Safety Siphon over time, but any other liquid that flows properly should be compatible just so long as it is not known to affect copper also.
 The anti-static hose makes it totally safe, and fully compatible with volatile liquids like gas, and the food grade material makes it ideal for drinking water and other beverages that will be consumed.
 Use the list below as a guide to show what this siphon can handle.

 - diesel fuel